List of IWGP Junior Heavyweight Tag Team Champions

 Title changes happen mostly at NJPW-promoted events.
 The inaugural champions were Shinjiro Otani and Tatsuhito Takaiwa, who defeated Dr. Wagner Jr. and Koji Kanemoto on August 8, 1998, in the final of a tournament.
 Rocky Romero holds the record for most reigns by an individual wrestler, with eight.
 At seven reigns, The Young Bucks (Matt Jackson and Nick Jackson) hold the record for the most by a team.
 Gedo and Jado's combined four reign lengths add up to 960 days—the most of any team.
 NJPW keep track of all championship title defenses per reign, which is unlike most mainstream wrestling organizations.
 They also hold the most total defenses as champions, with 15.
 Ryusuke Taguchi holds the records for most combined days and most total defenses by an individual wrestler, with 990 days and 17 defenses respectively across his 7 reigns with 4 different partners.
 Apollo 55 (Prince Devitt and Ryusuke Taguchi) hold the record for most defenses during a single reign, with 7.
 The Great Sasuke and Jushin Thunder Liger's only reign, Minoru and Prince Devitt's first reign, El Samurai and Koji Kanemoto's only reign, Apollo 55's fourth reign, Jushin Thunder Liger's sixth and Tiger Mask's first reign, The Young Bucks' second, fourth, and seventh reigns, Roppongi Vice's (Beretta and Rocky Romero) first, second and fourth reigns, Matt Sydal and Ricochet's first and second reigns and Roppongi 3K's (Sho and Yoh) second reign share the record for the fewest successful defenses, with zero.
 At 348 days, Otani and Takaiwa's second reign is the longest in the title's history.
 Minoru and Prince Devitt's first reign is the shortest, at 21 days.

-Sho and Douki are the reigning champions.
-Individually, is Sho's sixth reign and Douki's first, and it is their first time holding the title as a team.
-They defeated Master Wato and Yoh at Dominion 6.15 in Osaka-jo Hall on June 15, 2025, to win the championships.
+El Desperado and Místico are the current champions in their first reign as a team, but fifth for Desperado and first for Místico individually.
+They won the titles by defeating Ichiban Sweet Boys (Robbie Eagles and Kosei Fujita) on Night 2 of Wrestling Dontaku in Fukuoka, Japan on May 4, 2026.